HylianShield/base32-crockford/README.md

 # Limitations

-While big numbers can be properly encoded, the built-in modify operation for PHP fails to return the correct response if a number gets too high.
+While big numbers can be properly encoded, the built-in multiply operation for PHP fails to return the correct response if a number gets too high.

 This can be solved by using